 Violin soloist Ariadne Daskalakis is critically acclaimed for her expressive sound and her stylistic versatility.
 At home on the international stage, she has performed in venues ranging from Boston’s Jordan Hall and Gardner Museum to the Gulbenkian Center in Lisbon, the Théâtre des Champs-Elysées Paris, the Rudolfinum Prague, the Cologne Philharmonic Hall, the Dortmund Konzerthaus, the Munich Herkules Hall and the Berlin Philharmonic Chamber Music Hall.
-This season has seen her debut appearances with the Dortmund Philharmonic and the New Bedford Symphony Orchestra, and repeat performances with the Cologne Chamber Orchestra and the New Rhine Chamber Orchestra.
+She recently enjoyed debut appearances with the Dortmund Philharmonic and the New Bedford Symphony Orchestra, and repeat performances with the Cologne Chamber Orchestra and the New Rhine Chamber Orchestra.
 She has further appeared as soloist with the Munich BR Radio Symphony Orchestra, the Academy of Ancient Music Berlin, the Kammerakademie Potsdam, the English Chamber Orchestra, the Athens National State Orchestra and the Cologne Sinfonietta.
 In the dual role of leader and soloist Ariadne Daskalakis has collaborated with the Stuttgart Chamber Orchestra, the Prague Chamber Orchestra, the Cologne Chamber Orchestra and the Ensemble Oriol Berlin.
 She was hailed by German MDR Radio as a “universal specialist” for her recording of Vivaldi Concerti with the Stuttgart Chamber Orchestra on the label Tacet.

 Ariadne Daskalakis garnered prizes at the International ARD-Munich Competition, the St. Louis Symphony Strings Competition and from the Mozart Society Dortmund, the Harvard Music Association and Framingham State University, which awarded her the first Christa McAuliffe Medal.
 An avid chamber musician, she led the Manon Quartet Berlin for 10 years.
 She performs regularly as recitalist or, on baroque violin, with her Ensemble Vintage Köln, with which she recently recorded the complete Rosary Sonatas by Biber for the label BIS.